 On an earlier page in this series several "Central Poetry Insights" were considered.

-If you have not arrived here from that earlier page, but from some web search for quotable quotes
+As some visitors may have not arrived at this page from that earlier page, but from some web search for quotable quotes

 A Disdain for Materialism